Abbiechebet/event_loops/readme.md

 Node Package Manager is both a tool for managing project dependencies via command line and a website hosting more than 1 million third-party packages that can be used for your project.

 5:How do you initialize a package in npm

+To initialize npm and go through all of the settings use:
 $ npm init

+To automatically select all defaults use -y
+$ npm init -y

 6: How do you run a script in the package.json ?
+To run a script that you have added to your package.json file, simply run $ npm run argument with the name of the script as the argument.

+Example: $ npm run prettier

 7: Initialize a package if your choice, give it a name and install the following npm packages to it, express, mongoose, joi.